top of page

 If you aren't in a storm of life right now, you have been in the past or you will face one in the future.
 Proverbial storms are a fact of life.
 In most locations, physical storms of varying kinds are also a fact of life.

-I have friends caught in the historic winter storm that covered Texas and the Mid-West this week.
+I have friends caught in the historic winter storm that covered Texas and the Mid-West a couple of years ago.
 Given that it doesn't snow in Texas often and certainly not to that magnitude, many were caught off-guard.
 As roadways piled high with snow and became impassable, motorists were stranded.
 What started as rolling brown-outs became power outages critical in nature and millions left in the cold and dark.
-The majority of those I know have no alternative heat sources and have had to bundle in layers inside their homes or try to make their way to a warming center.
+The majority of those I know have no alternative heat sources and had to bundle in layers inside their homes or try to make their way to a warming center.

-Meanwhile, the shoreline in North Carolina just north of Myrtle Beach was devastated by a tornado that ripped through with little warning, while many were sleeping.
+Too often we hear of storms such as the one that hit the shoreline in North Carolina just north of Myrtle Beach.
+The shoreline was devastated by a tornado that ripped through with little warning, while many were sleeping.
 The tightknit community immediately found themselves thrust into chaos that left a wake of flattened homes, injuries, and deaths.
+Even today, I have friends in the 'red zone' and I am praying for their safety.
+For some, such warnings are a way of life.

 Others I know have recently been hit with storms different than the physical.
 A phone call that revealed a cancer diagnosis.
 Another call disclosing test results that were not what anyone wanted to hear.
-Several friends and acquaintances have suffered through COVID and the aftermath.
-Moms are riding the stormy waves of remote and hybrid learning.
-Others are facing economic storms as jobs have been lost and bills remain unpaid.
-Yet others are battling the storms of depression and COVID-Fatigue.
+Several friends and acquaintances have suffered through COVID and the aftermath of symptoms that don't seem to end.
+Moms are riding the stormy waves of the work-life balance.
+Others are facing economic storms as jobs have been lost and bills remain unpaid, while housing and food costs soar to unprecedented highs.
+Yet others are battling the storms of depression and anxiety.
+Today, my family and I remember the anniversary of the day my nephew drowned in a tragic accident.

 Whatever the storm, each person finds themselves in turmoil and desperate for peace.
 Isaiah 26:3 (TLB) says "He will keep in perfect peace all those who trust in Him, whose thought often turn to the Lord."